epfl-ada/ada-2023-project-patterndetectives/webstory.md

 **MANQUE GRAPHE**

 ### Spice it up with even more collaboration
-Now that we've investigated the collaboration between actors, let's extend the scope of our story and add the collaborative networks of composers and scenarists.
+Now that we've investigated the collaboration between actors, let's extend the scope of our story and add the collaborative networks of composers.
 As you can see in the plot below, adding directors and composers do not lead to a significant change in the collaborative network.
 Some well-known directors pull double duty as actors, so they're already part of the network.

 <iframe src="graphs/actors_directors_composers.html"></iframe>